-Two weeks from now, the Denver Broncos will take on the in 50 at Levi's Stadium in Santa Clara, California.
+Two weeks from now, the Denver Broncos will take on the Carolina Panthers in Super Bowl 50 at Levi's Stadium in Santa Clara, California.

 How the Broncos Got There: In another classic duel between Peyton Manning and Tom Brady, it was actually the defensive units that stole the spotlight.
 Manning got the Broncos off to a fast start, throwing a 21-yard touchdown pass to TE Owen Daniels on their first offensive drive of the game.
 It was Denver's first opening-drive touchdown of the entire season.